curriculumio/arduino/keyboard-instrument.md

 ## Flat-wiring

 In order to make the button easily accessible for playing, flat-wiring is necessary to keep the project from turning into a tangle of wires.
-Power and ground should also be connected to the unconnected power and ground rails on the other side of the breadboard.
+Power and ground should also be connected to the unconnected power and ground rails on the other side of the breadboard to allow access from both sides.

 Connecting the rails is the first introduction to the flat-wiring technique.
 Unspool a length of 22 to 24 gauge red wire without cutting it from the spool.
 Lay it flat against the board from the connected power rail to the unconnected power rail.
 Leave some overhang in the wire on either side of the rails and carefully mark the part closer to the spool where it will be cut.